 Even though it’s not the most comfortable IKEA sofa, it definitely earns its points for its versatility as a sectional sofa, the roomy storage compartment, and the pull-out bed that can transform your sofa into a double bed for guests.

-The Vimle deserves top stop on the list for many good reasons.
+The Vimle deserves top spot on the 10 Best IKEA Sofas list for many good reasons.

 Firstly it looks great.
 There’s a good reason why square arm sofas do well – the look is timeless and never gets old, so it works well for almost any living space.